-We expect to present our governance report for 2020/21 to the Combined Authority's Audit Committee on 17 November 2022 and will be in a position to issue our final Auditor's Annual Report for 2020/21, once the Combined Authority has formally responded to any statutory recommendations that are arising from that work.
+We presented our governance report for 2020/21 to the Combined Authority's Audit Committee on 17 November 2022 and will be in a position to issue our final Auditor's Annual Report for 2020/21, once the Combined Authority has formally responded to the three statutory recommendations that arose from that work.
+We expect these recommendations to be considered by the Combined Authority in a public meeting on 9 December 2022.

-This Auditor's Annual Report will include the findings from our detailed governance review as well as the findings on financial sustainability, improving economy, efficiency & effectiveness and governance previously reported to the Audit Committee on 28 April 2022 and 12 October 2022.
+This Auditor's Annual Report will include the statutory recommendations included in our detailed governance review as well as the findings on financial sustainability, improving economy, efficiency & effectiveness and governance previously reported to the Audit Committee on 28 April 2022 and 12 October 2022.
+Our Auditor's Annual Report will include a link to the governance report but will not repeat the findings in detail.